StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

 ```js
 let native_drag_interaction_patch_function = NATIVE_STITCH_PATCH_FUNCTIONS["dragInteraction || Patch"]
 ```
 You can view the list of inputs and outputs supported by each node by reference the node name's input and output definitions below in "Inputs and Outputs Definitions for Patches and Layers".
+**Use native patch nodes whenever possible.
+Avoid custom patch functions as best as possible.** Stitch prefers invocation of native nodes.
+Custom patch functions should be be created for niche behavior not covered by native patch nodes.
 Support for native patch functions are listed below:
 ### Gesture Patch Nodes
 Gesture patch nodes track specific events to some specified layer.
 The input value for a selected layer is specified as a `"Layer"` value type, with its underlying ID matching the layer ID of some layer.
 Sometimes, a specific layer is looped, meaning one of the layers inputs receives a loop of values, causing the layer itself to be repeated n times for an n-length size of values in a loop.
 Native Stitch patch functions for gestures automatically handle loops and will process each looped instance of a layer in its eval.